addy-dclxvi/i3-starterpack/README.md

 - **Then install some additional packages to make your desktop enjoyable** <br />
 `sudo apt-get install hsetroot rxvt-unicode xsel lxappearance scrot`

+- **I use CMUS Music Player, Ranger File Manager, and Vim Text Editor.
+If you're interested, also install them.
+I also put my configurations of those apps in this repo.** <br />
+`sudo apt-get install cmus ranger vim`

 ## Explanations of Additional Packages
 - Hsetroot is a wallpaper handler. i3 has no wallpaper handler by default.
 - URxvt is a lightweight terminal emulator, part of *i3-sensible-terminal*.